ev1633/it-validator/README.md

 Besides the main validate function the library exposes the sub-functions that are the engine of it-validator.<br/>
 You can start using them just like you did with the validate function.

 ```js
 import { sanitize, trim } from "it-validator"
 ```

->Some functions will take a poetic license to make request validations easier. <bt/>
+> Some functions will take a poetic license to make request validations easier. <br/>
->They'll be marked as "request friendly" and will have and explanation
+> They'll be marked as "request friendly" and will have and explanation

 _Alert: most of these functions are negations._<br/>

 - [sanitize](#sanitize)
 - [trim](#trim)
 - [invalidEmail](#invalidemail)